Here are my conclusions on unlocking:

 Hardware unlocking is when you get a dealer to open up your iPhone and make some changes to the internal workings to ‘get around’ the lock.

 This involves using a soldering iron to modify the internals.
 They normally add a new chip that runs some code that stops the iPhone from being linked to a single carrier.

 The only dealers willing to do such work are found on the back streets of major cities.

 They are completely unauthorised by Apple to do this work.
-So when you have your iPhone 5 opened by an unathorised dealer like this you immediately void the warranty.
+So when you have your device opened by an unathorised dealer like this you immediately void the warranty.